 “Through 2019, more than 50% of data migration projects will exceed budget and timeline and/or harm the business, due to flawed strategy and execution.”–Gartner

-Semi-structured data represent a specific challenge for modernizing IBM Notes applications.
+Semi-structured Lotus Notes data represent a specific challenge for modernizing Notes and Domino applications.

 One challenge is that rich text fields in Notes applications should be transformed to HTML.
 Another challenge is that most classic Notes applications use “wysiwyg” forms—compound documents whose layouts are precisely designed for both data-entry and print.
 In modern applications, this concept has been replaced by responsive design for web and mobile (often combined with PDF output for printing or delivering customer-facing documents).